korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.ignoreWhitepsaces='\n','\r','\t',' '

-results in three SToken objects overlapping the text 'a', 'sample' and 'text' instead of 5 SToken objects additionally overlapping the blanks ' '.
+is mapped tothree SToken objects overlapping the text 'a', 'sample' and 'text' instead of 5 SToken objects additionally overlapping the blanks ' '.
 A sequence of characters will only be ignored, if it only contains characters being contained in that list.
-Therefore, following xml fragment
+Therefore the following xml fragment

     <a>a sample</a>

 with the use of the property

-    genericXml.importer.ignoreWhitepsaces='\n','\r','\t',' '
+    genericXml.importer.ignoreWhitepsaces='\n','\r','\t'

-results in one SToken overlapping the text 'a sample' including the blank.
+is mapped to one SToken object overlapping the text 'a sample' including the blank.

 #### genericXml.importer.ignoreNamespaces